 In Ukraine, 18 Candidates Vie for Top Seat

-In a sign of shifting tides, incumbent Viktor Yushchenko now lags behind Viktor Yanukovych in the polls, and along with an extensive field of 18 candidates, a run-off on Feb.
+In a sign of shifting tides, incumbent Yushchenko now lags behind Yanukovych in the polls, and along with an extensive field of 18 candidates, a run-off on Feb.
 7 appears likely, some observers say.
 Under Ukrainian election law, a candidate needs 50 percent of the vote to win in the first round.

 In the last presidential election in 2004, Yanukovych was initially declared the winner of a runoff that was later deemed fraudulent by election monitors.
 After daily protests, the results were nullified and the Ukrainian Supreme Court ordered a re-vote from which Yushchenko emerged the victor.